sedaprotocol/seda-chain-contracts/DEVELOPING.md

 make fuzz-list
 ```

+> [!NOTE]
-> **NOTE**: The first time you do a `fuzz-run` command takes a very long time to build...
+> The first time you do a `fuzz-run` command takes a very long time to build...
-> This does cause the make command to timeout... not sure how to workaround that?
+> This does cause the make command to timeout... not sure how to workaround that...

-To run a fuzz target indefinately:
+To run a fuzz target indefinitely:

 ```sh
 FUZZ_TARGET=proxy-instantiate make fuzz-run